 Current data shows that such a mindset stands untrue as the frozen embryos are of favorable quality when it comes to embryo transfer.
-Latest information has been reported to SART (Society for Assisted Reproductive Technology) in 2013 and it shows that for women over the age of 35 and above, the success of IVF treatment into live births is actually higher for frozen embryo transfers (FET’s) than fresh embryo transfers.
+The latest information has been reported to SART (Society for Assisted Reproductive Technology) in 2013 and it shows that for women over the age of 35 and above, the success of IVF treatment into live births is actually higher for frozen embryo transfers (FET’s) than fresh embryo transfers.

 This result is based on the age of mother at the time when the embryos were taken and frozen, and not the age at which they were transferred.

 However, there are no proven findings yet to determine why frozen embryo transfer (FET) is becoming more of a success, or if the IVF procedure should transform to using FET exclusively.
 Therefore, if you are planning to go for IVF, your first cycle will always be a fresh one.
 In case you need a second cycle, and you have frozen embryos in storage, and you receive frozen embryo transfers (FET).

 Here are the advantages and disadvantages of both fresh cycle IVF and FET, so that you can decide for yourself.